Code-4-Community/learning-resources/docs/lesson-plans/week-7.md

 #### AUTO INCREMENT

 The `AUTO INCREMENT` modifier lets the database that it should automatically enter this column as the default value (last value + 1) if the value isn't provided when entering data into the table.
+This is really useful for integer-typed `PRIMARY KEYS` in other databases, since it automatically creates a new unique ID for you.

 >Note: on PostgreSQL, this is actually
 >the data type `SERIAL` instead, and the `AUTO INCREMENT` modifier isn't available.